MickWest/sitrec/README.md

 Node.js is used both for build tools (i.e. webpack) and for packages used by the app

 ## Create Source file and folder structure
 Sitrec is built from the sitrec-source folder.
-You will get this as a zip archive, or via github (https://github.com/MickWest/sitrec-source). this will give you sitrec-source with four subfolders:
+You will get this as a zip archive, or via github (https://github.com/MickWest/sitrec-source). this will give you sitrec-source with four sub-folders:
 - data - per-sitch data like ADS-B data, csv files, TLEs, models, sprites, and images
 - sitrecServer - The server-side PHP files, like cachemaps.php
 - src - The JavaScript source, with the entry point of index.js